-Taxpayers resident in another Member State of the European Union (EU) or of the European Economic Area (EEA) that is not a Member State of the EU, in the latter case when there are regulations on mutual assistance in matters of exchange of tax information and collection, (see Annex V) are not obliged to appoint a representative resident in Spain and will act before the Tax Administration through the persons who represent them in accordance with the general rules on legal and voluntary representation.
+Taxpayers resident in another Member State of the European Union (EU) or the European Economic Area (EEA) that are not a State EU member, in the latter case, when there are regulations on mutual assistance in matters of tax information exchange and collection, (see Appendix V) do not have to appoint a representative residing in Spain and will act before the Tax Administration through the persons who hold they represent them in accordance with the general rules of legal and voluntary representation.

-On the other hand, taxpayers resident in third countries (not resident in another Member State of the European Union or of the European Economic Area that is not a Member State of the EU when there are regulations on mutual assistance in matters of exchange of information) will be obliged to appoint, before the end of the deadline for filing a tax return on income obtained in Spain, a natural or legal person resident in Spain to represent them before the Tax Administration in relation to their obligations for this Tax in the following cases:
+On the other hand, taxpayers residing in third countries (not resident in another Member State of the European Union or the European Economic Area) that it is not an EU Member State where there are regulations on mutual assistance in matters of information exchange), they will be obliged to appoint, before end of the period for declaring the income obtained in Spain, an individual or legal entity residing in Spain, to represent them before the tax Administration in relation to its obligations under this Tax in the following cases:

 When they operate through permanent establishment.

-When they provide services, technical assistance, installation or assembly works deriving from engineering contracts and, in general, from activities or financial operations performed in Spain not through permanent establishment, where the taxable base is the difference between gross income and the costs of personnel, materials and other supplies.
+When performing service, technical assistance, installation or assembly services derived from engineering contracts and, in general, from activities or economic holdings in Spain without permanent establishment mediation, whose taxable base is the difference between full income and personnel expenses, material and supplies procurement.

-When the taxpayer is an organisation under the income apportionment system constituted abroad with “presence in Spanish territory”.
+In the case of an entity in the income allocation system established abroad with "presence in Spanish territory."

-When, due to the amount and characteristics of the income obtained or the possession of immovable property in Spanish territory, the Tax Administration so requires.
+When, due to the amount and characteristics of the income obtained or the possession of a property in Spanish territory, the Tax Agency requires it.